Click here to login if you're an NAE Member

 Draper Laboratory has carried forward its founder's dedication to applied research, engineering development, education, and technology transfer.
 While deepening its expertise in guidance, navigation, and control through continuing work for the Department of Defense and NASA, Draper Lab has moved into new technology areas, such as microelectromechanical systems.
 Reflecting Doc Draper's teaching philosophy of learning by doing, Draper Lab supports advanced technical education through experiences such as the Draper Fellow Program, which allows graduate students, notably from MIT, to perform their thesis research at Draper Lab.
 Draper also provides significant financial support for undergraduate and graduate education.
 Draper's technology is disseminated through its Technology Licensing Office and its venture capital subsidiary, Navigator Technology Ventures, LLC.

 The Charles Stark Draper Prize

 The Charles Stark Draper Prize was established by the National Academy of Engineering at the request of the Charles Stark Draper Laboratory, Inc. to honor the memory of Charles Stark Draper and to increase public understanding of the contributions of engineering and technology to the welfare and freedom of humanity.
 Endowment for the Draper Prize was provided by the Charles Stark Draper Laboratory, Inc. Awarded annually, the Draper Prize consists of a $500,000 cash award, a gold medallion, and a hand-scribed certificate.
-NAE members and non-members worldwide are eligible to receive the Draper Prize.
+NAE members, foreign members, and non-members worldwide are eligible to receive the Draper Prize.
 Only living persons may be selected to receive the prize.